sam-de-jam/blog_last_try/index.md

 title: "Welcome to My Data Science Portfolio"
 ---

 # Hello!
-I'm [Your Name] 👋
+I'm Scott Merling 👋

 Welcome to my data science portfolio!
 This site shows my journey learning data science and analytics.
-Here you'll find projects that demonstrate what I've learned and discovered.
+Here you'll find projects that demonstrate what I've learned and discovered. pleas feel free to reach out if you have any questons! my email is at the botom of the about me page.

 ## 🎓 About This Portfolio